thomas-zahner/website/content/posts/i-like-rust.md

 ## Rust is practical

 Rust is surprisingly practical and ergonomic to use from a developer's point of view.
+The type system is very strict, but type annotations are often optional because they are inferred.
-You do have a very strict compiler, but prototyping is sill easier than in other languages by making use of the [`todo` macro](https://doc.rust-lang.org/std/macro.todo.html).
+Prototyping can be easier than in other languages by making use of the [`todo` macro](https://doc.rust-lang.org/std/macro.todo.html).
 Don't know what to return from a function yet?
 Simply return `todo`.
 Even though there are debuggers, printing variables and variable names is something developers do way too much.
 Just use [`dbg`](https://doc.rust-lang.org/std/macro.dbg.html) to print whole expressions with their value, file name and line numbers.
-To clone or compare objects you don't have write boilerplate code, you don't need any libraries and you don't need much experience.
+To clone or compare objects you don't have to write boilerplate code, you don't need any libraries and you don't need much experience.
 You just mark a structure with `Clone` or `Eq`, that's one line of code.

 ## Compilation times

 When people complain about Rust they often mention compile times.
 It's true that compilation of Rust projects do take their time.
-But compiling large C++ or Java projects really isn't any faster.
+But compiling C++ or Java projects really isn't any faster.
 Given Rust's abstractions and complex rules, I'm actually impressed that Rust is on par with other languages.
 In practice, compile times rarely bother me.
-I recompile my Rust programs less, because more bugs are caught by the rust-analyser in my IDE, rather than during test execution.
+I recompile my Rust programs less, because more bugs are caught by rust-analyser in my IDE, rather than during test execution.
+Compile times have improved over the last years and they will continue to improve.
+If you have issues with compilation times there are [many ways to further improve them](https://corrode.dev/blog/tips-for-faster-rust-compile-times/).

 ## Hard to learn

 The Rust compiler is strict, that's no secret.
 As a beginner it can be difficult to get basic programs to compile.
 Understanding the concepts of the language such as ownership is therefore essential.
 Fortunately, the official [Rust book](https://doc.rust-lang.org/stable/book/) is perfect for learning all these concepts, and the Rust compiler will also help you along the way.

-You will encounter compilation errors even if you understand the basic concepts, probably more often than in any other language.
+You will encounter compilation errors probably more often than in any other language.
 There will be cases where you have no idea how to fix the problem at first.
 Eventually, you might realise that you will have to rethink your whole approach to the problem.

-This was the hardest part for me (and still is) when working Rust.
+This was the hardest part for me (and still is) when working with Rust.
 Sometimes the compiler forces you to rethink your approach.
 You realise that you can't bend the borrow checker to your will, instead you have to work with it.
 The compiler is your mentor not your enemy to fight.

 Personally, I started learning Rust during the Covid pandemic.
-At that time we had a course about algorithms and data structures at uni and I decided to implement the exercises in Rust instead of Java.
+At the time we had a course on algorithms and data structures at university and I decided to implement the exercises in Rust instead of Java.
 After reading the first few chapters of the Rust book, I felt confident enough to give it a try.
 I was able to implement some algorithms and was happy with the results.
 But I got lost and confused when I tried to implement a binary tree myself.
 After trail and error, I did some research and came across a chapter in the book I hadn't read yet.
 Turns out that data structures in Rust can get complicated very quickly.
 On top of ownership you also need to know about smart pointers, interior mutability, reference counting, reference cycles...
 I was overwhelmed and discouraged.
 But I realised that data structures were not the best starting point for learning Rust.
 And that in the real world you would make use of the standard library and crates built by smart people anyway.

 After that, I tried to implement simple things with Rust.
 Over time I almost forgot about the concepts I read about when dealing with binary trees.
 It turns out that programming "normal" things in Rust is much easier than I though.
 The only thing you really need to understand is ownership.
 Understanding lifetimes, interior mutability, etc. is great, but in "normal" code you almost never make use of these concepts.

 ## Conclusion

-TODO

-Harder to get a program to compile.
-But learning with the Rust book and guides you will learn a lot.
-Because the book is great and when you get compilation errors you learn a lot too.
-I'd argue that the learning experience might be better than with Python or NodeJS.

 In my opinion, Rust is the pinnacle of modern compiler and language development.
 The design choices show how the developers have learned from the problems and mistakes in other languages.
 The introduction of new concepts such as the borrow checker makes the Rust compiler probably the most complex compiler out there.

+TODO: connect above and below

+In Rust it's harder to get a program to compile compared to other languages.
+You need to understand some basic concepts that might not exist in other languages, but the Rust book provides you with all that knowledge.
+You might spend more time addressing compilation errors and thinking about how to solve a problem than in other languages.
+But all this will pay off when your program compiles, because you will rarely run into unexpected problems at runtime.
+Rust forces you to think hard up front, but rewards you in the future with far fewer bugs and lower maintenance costs.
+This makes software development more sustainable, and since most of us prefer to write new code, it could make our lives more fun again.

 TODO other ideas: